sts10/fgift/README.markdown

 ```

 ## What FGift does with this inputted file
-Running `fgift names.csv` or `fgift names.json` gives you an output like this:
+Running either `fgift names.csv` or `fgift names.json` gives you an output like this:

 ```
 Claire gives to Cameron